MehdiBenfredj/enronEmailProject/README.md

 ```

 <aside>
-💡 Dont worry, sometimes you may have segmentation fault!
-Shit happen in life
+💡 No more segmentation error, in expense of some execution speed

 </aside>